What happens next in Turkey? It probably won't be good

 But any rescue would come at a steep price.

-"I could image that some countries would give money to Turkey," said Hesse.
+"I could imagine that some countries would give money to Turkey," said Hesse.
 "They can buy themselves big political influence quite cheaply."

 What Erdogan can do